 --no-wait flag will cause the command to complete immediately rather than waiting for the snapshot to complete.

 --no-waitflag.
 If you do not, the cron process will block and you will be unable to deploy new versions of the site until the snapshot creation process is complete.

 We ask that you not schedule a backup task more than once a day to minimize data usage.
 As a snapshot does cause a momentary pause in service we recommend running during non-peak hours for your site.

-Your snapshots are kept for 7 days.
+We guarantee that your snapshots are kept for at least 7 days.